-QUEST, which premiered at Sundance 2017 and opens today in NY and LA, doesn't fit into one box.
+QUEST, which premiered at Sundance 2017 and opened theatrically last year, doesn't fit into one box.
 It's both a family saga and a collection of miniature portraits.
 It's both a story about music and a story about the protection of interpersonal bonds against violence.
 It's a historical document and it's a visual timeline passing through some of the simultaneously best and most difficult times in our country's recent past.
 Jonathan Olshefski's debut documentary tells the story of a family in North Philadelphia and the events that happen around them and that march right through their living rooms and workplaces, all dramatic, all sharp, and all familiar—at times painfully and at times movingly so, sometimes both.

 Shot lovingly and attentively over nearly 10 years, the film center Christopher "Quest" Rainey, the head of a music studio, his wife Christine'a, or "Ma Quest," a manager at a women's shelter, and their children.
 The facts of these people's lives--their centrality in their uneasy community, the dynamism of the hip-hop they foster, the struggles they endure to simply keep the days moving forward—have made a remarkable film that clearly engrossed and fascinated Olshefski for a substantial chunk of his life.